trilinos/trilinos.github.io/pages/download.md

 <span style="text-decoration: underline;"><span style="font-size: 20px;">Trilinos Release 12.12.1</span></span>

+<p> <b> Note on Trilinos Tarfile Releases: </b> <i> While Trilinos compressed tarfile releases are important for some scripted workflows, most Trilinos users have migrated to directly interacting with the Trilinos GitHub repository.
+As a result, the Trilinos projects has substantially reduced the frequency of compressed tarfile releases.
+If you want to keep up with more frequent updates, please use the Trilinos GitHub master branch.
+See the <a href="https://trilinos.github.io/public_git_repos.html">Trilinos GitHub summary page </a> for details.</i> </p>

 <p>Download: <a href="http://trilinos.csbsju.edu/download/files/trilinos-12.12.1-Source.tar.gz" class="downloadLink" name="Trilinos 12.12">.gz</a> (<code>93.26</code> MB),
 <a href="http://trilinos.csbsju.edu/download/files/trilinos-12.12.1-Source.tar.bz2" class="downloadLink" name="Trilinos 12.12">.bz2</a> (<code>77.69</code> MB)</p>